pavlot/pyrftdi/docs/source/rfm75/rfm75_no_aa.rst

     FTDI_URL = 'ftdi://ftdi:232h:555551/1'  # Url for ftdi chip, used to control RX

-Make sure to use correct URL's for TX and RX script.
-This example assume that rx and tx devices connected to different FTDI boards.
+Make sure to use correct URLs for TX and RX script.
+This example assumes that rx and tx devices connected to different FTDI boards.

 Next parameter required for pairing: